JisoLya/ProjectNote/Seata/Muti-raft/Extend_muti_raft_cluster_mode.md

     }
     ```
 2. Mutiple Raft Server Management
-    We can modify RaftServerManager or make a new java class to support mutiple raft groups.
+    We can modify RaftServerManager to support mutiple raft groups.

     Here’s an outline of what RaftServerManager should do: